caido/documentation/src/concepts/workflows.md

 1. `Passive Workflows` - will automatically trigger based on the specifications set when creating the Workflow.
 2. `Active Workflows` -  must be manually triggered.
-3. `Convert Workflows` - will perform actions against user supplied input.
+3. `Convert Workflows` - will perform actions against supplied input.

 ## Nodes: The Building Blocks of Workspaces